gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 ### Project Objectives & Overview
 #### 1. Overview
-The company: Eniac is an online marketplace specializing in Apple-compatible accessories.
+The company: Eniac is an online-shop.
+Eniac’s catalog is 100% tech products, and heavily based on Apple-compatible (high-end) accessories.

-Here are some numbers that will help you understand Eniac’s scope (data from April 2017 – March 2018):

-Revenue: 40,044,542 € , Avg monthly revenue: 1,011,256 € , Avg order price: 710 € , Avg item price: 540 €

 #### 2. Purpose of the Project

 The main objective of this project is whether to recommend Eniac to sign a contract with Magist, a Brazilian Software company that offers a centralized order management system.

-Eniac’s catalog is 100% tech products, and heavily based on Apple-compatible accessories.
 It is not clear that the marketplaces Magist works with are a good place for these high-end tech products.

 Among Eniac’s efforts to have happy customers, fast deliveries are key.
 Are deliveries fast enough on Magist?